|

 Bylakuppe and Kollegal Hospitals Tenpa returned to the DTR Hospital, where he again

 worked hard on upgrades and community programs.
-Now he has turned hospital
+Later he turned hospital

-management over to others and is working in the community as a local leader and
+management over to others and worked as a local community leader and

-running his new Kharyak Charitable Society (KCS) which aids poor patients
+administered his Kharyak Charitable Society (KCS) which aided poor patients

-and also helps young people get the higher education so many want but find out of
+and helped young people get the higher education so many want but find out of

 reach.
-Recently FOTSI, KCS and others have aided a Tibetan woman who wants to be
+Through KCS FOTSI and others have aided Tibetan women studying to be doctors, nurses,

-an engineer.
-In 2007 Mr. Tenpa is working with the (Richard) Gere Foundation to assist
+family go to college in business.
+Mr. Tenpa also worked with the (Richard) Gere Foundation to assist

 major problems.
-Working with him allows us to apply ourselves to unmet needs and be
+Working with Mr. Tenpa TK allowed us to apply ourselves to unmet, current needs.

 When Mr. Tenpa TK was at the Tso-Jhe Khangsar Hospital in the